21lik/cs537-group-projects/p6/README.md

 Emails: kjli@wisc.edu, xliu958@wisc.edu

-Status: The program compiles and works consistently for tests 1-5.
-However, test 6 sometimes times out.
-This may be due to slow machines, a race condition in our code, or another unforseen bug.
+Status: The program compiles and works consistently for tests 1-6, provided the machine isn't too slow.
+Test 6 has a speedup of about 30.

 Files changed:
 <ul>